WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Click Here to access Equifax’s credit monitoring platform where you can also dispute items.

 Experian prefers to process disputes in writing.
-Check out This Link to get all of the details you’ll need to start a dispute.
+Check out how to get the details you’ll need to start a dispute.

 If your debt validation and investigation don’t net you the deletion of the derogatory item, next you need to contact the creditor.
 Find out from them what you must do to have the item removed from the business credit report.
 Usually, they will remove the account if you pay the outstanding debt.